persalys/persalys/python/doc/user_manual/graphical_interface/field_analysis/user_manual_field_analysis.rst

 User manual - Field analyses
 ============================

-The interface allows to launch the following types of field analyses:
+The interface allows to launch the following types of field analysis:
   - Model evaluations
   - Central tendency analysis